kaleeswaran393/gemfire/README.md

 3.Thirde one is, Spring boot act as client and it would cache data at client side would store data at server side by connecting gemfire server using gemfire locator/server.

-In this spring boot we used this third  client server topology. server will run in a different machine and this spring boot connect that server and store/retrive the data
+In this example we demo the third topology client server model. server will run in a different machine and this spring boot connects that server and store/retrive the data.

 ![Apache Geode Grafana Dashboards](./doc/gemfire-marchitecture-diagram.png)